Permissionless-Software-Foundation/specifications/ps009-multisig-approval.md

 This specification describes a workflow for generating on-chain 'approval' transactions from a multisignature wallet.
 The purpose of these approval transactions is to allow a group of people to securely broadcast their approval of a set of data, in way that can be independently verified, and thus impossible to counterfeit.

 Doing *simple* transactions with a multisignature wallet is complex.
 Doing *complex* transactions with a multisignature wallet is often prohibitively complex.
-This specification proposes an alternative solution: Generate a complex transaction with a normal P2PKH tranaction, then broadcast an 'approval transaction' from a multisignature wallet.
+This specification proposes an alternative solution: Generate a complex transaction with a normal P2PKH transaction, then broadcast an 'approval transaction' from a multisignature wallet.
 Armed with the normal transaction and the approval transaction, an entity can independently verify the authenticity of both.

-The [pay-to-write database (**P2WDB**)](https://p2wdb.com) is used as the canonical use-case to present this workflow, but it can abstracted to any workflow where a council of members (a multisignature wallet) need to securely approve on-chain data.
+The [pay-to-write database (**P2WDB**)](https://p2wdb.com) is used as the canonical use-case to present this workflow, but it can abstracted to any workflow where a council of members (a multisignature wallet) need to securely approve on-chain data or change the consensus rules of a distributed system.

 The Permissionless Software Foundation (**PSF**) is a decentralized organization that maintains the P2WDB.
 Writing data to the P2WDB requires payment in [PSF tokens](https://psfoundation.cash).
 They have created a [Minting Council](https://psfoundation.info/governance/minting-council) to set the price of writes each quarter, targeting an equivalent price of $0.01 USD per write.
 They are required to approve a data update so that all P2WDB instances on the planet can synchronize their consensus rules and charge the same price.

+This specification is implemented in the [psf-multisig-approval](https://www.npmjs.com/package/psf-multisig-approval) JavaScript library.

 ## 2. Overview